sylhare/Type-on-Strap/_posts/2018-12-10-batch-active-preference-learning.md

 *Proceedings of the 2nd Conference on Robot Learning (CoRL), October 2018*

+It was also shared on the [iliad lab's blog](http://iliad.stanford.edu/blog/2018/10/06/batch-active-preference-based-learning-of-reward-functions/).

 [^1]: Also known as ‘Programming by Demonstration’, this is just what it
     sounds like: teaching a robot skills by [*demonstrating how to do